The Trip to Italy3.5 Stars

 - Steve Coogan, Rob Brydon, Rosie Fellner, Claire Keelan, Maria Barrio

 - 108 min.

 - Release Date

 Michael Winterbottom reteams with comedians Steve Coogan and Rob Brydon for a second cross-country holiday of sorts in The Trip to Italy, a sequel to 2010’s The Trip.
 Coogan and Brydon once again play fictionalized versions of themselves, tasked by London’s Observer to review restaurants, this time six meals in Italy.
-Nevermind that neither are professional food critics; the setup serves as an excuse to revel in their improvised exchanges.
+Nevermind that neither of them are professional food critics; the setup serves as an excuse to revel in their improvised exchanges.
 With no credited screenwriter, the film, shot cheap and fast by the prolific Winterbottom, feels like a loose assemblage yet looks gorgeous thanks to the Italian backdrop.
 And while fascinating conversations over haute cuisine may seem My Dinner with Andre-inspired, the largely ad-libbed material contains no profound philosophical revelations, but rather an articulated sense of wit, enhanced by some wonderfully rendered impersonations of well-known screen actors.